Halitosis Causes, Symptoms and Treatment Guide

 1. What is Halitosis?

 Halitosis is a chronic condition that affects more than 90 million Americans or 25 percent of the U.S. population.
 The majority of halitosis cases are caused by bacteria and microbes that reside inside the mouth.
 The remaining 10 percent of cases are caused by rare medical conditions.
 Halitosis is a global problem that affects people in all parts of the world.
 Bacteria and the foods that feed these odor-causing microbes have been causing halitosis for thousands of years.
-The famous physician Hippocrates was among the first to recommend an herbal mouthwash containing red wine and spices as a cure for halitosis, and he did this in 1550 B.C.
+The famous physician Hippocrates was among the first to recommend an herbal mouthwash containing red wine and spices as a treatment for halitosis, and he did this in 1550 B.C.
 Although the ancient Egyptians developed recipes for toothpaste that predate the great pyramids, toothbrushes are a much newer invention that have been in use for the past 500 years.
 Despite these ancient inventions and many recent high-tech advances, bad breath and halitosis are chronic problems for many people.

 As many bad breath sufferers already know, chronic halitosis is an uncomfortable and embarrassing problem that affects the person with this issue, as well as the people around them.
 Halitosis is often associated with morning breath.
 However, this chronic condition can strike any time day or night.
 At work, at home, on a date or with a spouse, bad breath is an embarrassing problem that can cause social anxiety and affect your confidence.
 Bad breath is an indiscriminant condition that affects the entire population, young and old in one form or another.
 International studies show that only 17 percent of army recruits at age 20 had never had halitosis or morning breath.